MicrosoftDocs/azure-docs/articles/app-service/environment/firewall-integration.md

 - IP Address dependencies are for non-HTTP/S traffic (both TCP and UDP traffic)
 - FQDN HTTP/HTTPS endpoints can be placed in your firewall device.
 - Wildcard HTTP/HTTPS endpoints are dependencies that can vary with your ASE based on many qualifiers.
-- Linux dependencies are only a concern if you are deploying Linux apps into your ASE.
-If you are not deploying Linux apps into your ASE, then these addresses do not need to be added to your firewall.
+- Linux dependencies are only a concern if you're deploying Linux apps into your ASE.
+If you aren't deploying Linux apps into your ASE, then these addresses don't need to be added to your firewall.

 ### Service Endpoint capable dependencies